 The Detinova data does not support an effect of average temperature on the lifespan of African malaria vectors, yet temperature daily range may be important

-An. gambiae s.l. and An. funestus s.l. are the two most important malaria vector complexes in Africa, and the Massey et al. (2016) dataset has many parity observations for these taxa allowing us to analyse the effects of on lifespan (after removing cases where insecticide was used, there were n=257 studies for An. gambiae s.l. and n=109 for An. funestus s.l.).
+An. gambiae s.l. and An. funestus s.l. are the two most important malaria vector complexes in Africa, and the Massey et al. (2016) dataset has many parity observations for these taxa allowing us to analyse the effects of climate on lifespan (after removing cases where insecticide was used, there were n=257 studies for An. gambiae s.l. and n=109 for An. funestus s.l.).
 We collected environmental data on daily temperature mean and range for the sites and dates where studies were conducted and included them as covariates in our analysis (see SOM).
 We did not detect a significant association between lifespan and average temperature for either complex.
-However, there was a relationship between daily temperature range and lifespan for An. gambiae s.l., suggesting these mosquitoes live longest when the range is approximately 1.5ºC (Fig. 8, based on a quadratic regression model).
+However, there was a domed relationship between daily temperature range and lifespan for An. gambiae s.l., suggesting these mosquitoes live longest when the range is approximately 1.5ºC (Fig. 8, based on a quadratic regression model).
 Our estimates suggest that at a daily temperature range of 0.5ºC, An. gambiae s.l. lifespan is approximately 9.1 days, which increases by nearly 50% if the daily temperature range increases by 1ºC (change of 4.3 days: 95% CI: 2.2-6.4 days).
 We did not detect a relationship between temperature range and lifespan for An. funestus s.l..

 Most mosquitoes do not live long enough to transmit disease